 An instrument used to give the weight of a bushel of grain, using only a small sample.
 Sometimes spelt chrondrometer.

 A MILL in which apples are pulped and pressed to extract the juice for cider making.

 A MILLSTONE dressing where the furrows have one or both edges cut in a circular arc.

 SAILS of a WINDMILL that run clockwise when viewed from the front of the mill.

 When the 'teeth' of a GEAR WHEEL are separate and replaceable they are called COGS.
 May be wooden (or metal).
 Need to be a resilient close-grained wood.
 Woods used: Apple, Beech, Pear, Hornbeam, Oak, Acacia, Hawthorn, Holly, Ash and Oak often being used for wet work.
 Wooden COGS, the SHANKS of which are fitted tightly into MORTISES in the rim of the wheel after the fashion of a TENON, are secured by wedges or pins after the fashion of TUSK TENONS.

 A measure which is a quarter of a PECK.
 (Northern Scotland)

 Mill for grinding materials to produce colour for paint.

 Traditional northern Europe windmill sails, where cloth, sacking or canvas is spread on a lattice framework, each sail being set separately to suit the wind conditions, Is the earliest type of sail now in use in England.
 Various terms are used to indicate the varying amount of cloth spread on a common sail.
 See also JIB SAILS

-(1) A process in stone dressing involved in cutting fine grooves or CRACKS on the lands of millstones.(up to 16 to the inch) also known as STITCHING, FEATHERING, SCRATCHING or DRILLS.
+The series of fine grooves or cracks on the LANDS of MILLSTONES.
+As many as 16 to the inch may be cut.
+Also known as stitching, feathering, scratching or drills.
 Pits at irregular intervals, instead of grooves, are cut for grinding oats.